cyrus2281/Echo-Search/README.md

 - Regular expression flags: Echo Search supports a range of regular expression flags, allowing you to customize the search even further.

 - Live feedback console: Echo Search provides a console with live feedback on the progress of the search, making it easy to monitor its progress.
-You can also clear the console at any time.
+You can also clear or the filter the console at any time.

-- Direct file and directory access: You can open the updated files or their directories with the file pre-selected directly from the console.
+- Direct file and directory access: You can open the updated files or their directories with the file pre-selected directly from the console or quickly check the file metadata or copy its path.

+- Built-in code editor: Echo Search comes with a built-in code editor that allows you to open the files directly from the console and make quick edits and updates.

 ***Note:** The search content mode is only for text based files and can NOT be used with files such as pdf, doc, excel, etc.*